sacylkowski/wizards-code/README.md

 # Advanced Dungeon and Dragons Character Generator

 ## Description

-- A RESTful API application to generate, save, and update player character sheets for the roleplaying game AD&D

-- We are building this project to ease the management of character storage and updating of statistics and to share our passion for role playing games

-- Characters can be auto generated or stats can be entered manually

-- Registered users will be able to access saved character sheets, edit, and delete them

-- This app will replace maintaining characters on paper
+    A RESTful API application to generate, save, and update player character sheets for the roleplaying game AD&D.  We are building this project to ease the management of character storage and updating of statistics and to share our passion for role playing games.
+Characters can be auto generated or stats can be entered manually.
+Registered users will be able to access saved character sheets, edit, and delete them.
+This app will replace maintaining characters on paper

-## Operation
+  ## Installation
-- Users will access the app at a [heroku url](https://secure-temple-11568.herokuapp.com/)
-- Users will have to login to access stored characters
-- Users will have a great time imagining what adventures await their newly created characters
+  To install required dependecies, run the following command: npm install

   ## Collaboraters

 # Team Wizards of The Code
 - Alexander Lu